paulkernfeld/glx/README.md

 [show a map w/ the best vs. closest for every station]

+Possible extension: use heuristics to consider fewer stations

+# Final Product

 ## Rendering a map

-Goals: produce useful and informative maps of Somerville.
+Goals: produce useful and informative maps of the Somerville area.

 ## What should the map show?